ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 By enabling automated testing, OONI Probe will **run all tests in the background multiple times per day** (excluding the bandwidth-intensive performance tests), testing a different set of websites (from the [Citizen Lab test lists](https://github.com/citizenlab/test-lists/tree/master/lists)) each time.
 To avoid cluttering the Test Results section of your app, these test results are automatically published on [OONI Explorer](https://explorer.ooni.org/) in near real-time (but are not visible through the Test Results section).

 With automated OONI Probe testing, you can **regularly contribute censorship measurements** (without having to do anything), enabling the internet freedom community to monitor and detect censorship events in your country over time.
+If you are concerned about traffic consumption or risks connected with regular testing of specific websites categories, you can limit the types of tests to be ran or list of categories to be tested through **Test options** section of OONI Probe settings.

 You can enable automated OONI Probe testing through the following steps: